 SOT Meeting 2018 is scheduled for March 11-15, 2018 in San Antonio, Texas

-Tuesday, March 27: James Sacco, College of Pharmacy and Health Sciences, Drake University (topic: determinants of the risk of canine bladder cancer)
+- Tuesday, March 27: James Sacco, College of Pharmacy and Health Sciences, Drake University.
+"Genetic variation in the canine Glutathione-S-Transferase P1 (GSTP1) gene promoter"

-Tuesday, April 10: Silvia Balbo, Division of Environmental Health Sciences, University of Minnesota (topic: lifestyle and environment exposures cause disease; id of adducts in animals and humans)
+- Tuesday, April 10: Silvia Balbo, Division of Environmental Health Sciences, University of Minnesota.
+"High resolution mass spectrometry-based approaches for the investigation of carcinogenesis."

 Friday, August 18, 2017

 Part of Tox Orientation